ng-Classic/ng-classic/aio/content/guide/http.md

 The token must be unique for each user and must be verifiable by the server; this prevents the client from making up its own tokens.
 Set the token to a digest of your site's authentication cookie with a salt for added security.

-To prevent collisions in environments where multiple Angular apps share the same domain or subdomain, give each application a unique cookie name.
+To prevent collisions in environments where multiple Angular Classicapps share the same domain or subdomain, give each application a unique cookie name.

 <div class="alert is-important">